Homeschool History Curriculum Options for Engaging & Exciting Learning

 As one of your first options, homeschool history curriculum in the form of “Living Books” can transport your child’s mind to the place and time of the historical events.
 Experiencing the events through visualization can add meaning that enables your child to remember.
 Learning history through stories can engage your child in a way that is much more effective than fact memorization.

-Another homeschool history curriculum option that makes history ‘come alive’ is through videos.
+Another homeschool history curriculum option that makes history ‘come alive’ is History Channel videos, or other historically accurate accounts of events.
 We often checked videos out from our local library.
-I printed a list from the online card catalog and we systematically checked out each video.
+I printed a list from the online library catalog and we systematically checked out each video.
 Then we checked that particular video off of our homeschool history curriculum list.

-Our goal is to have watched every National Geographic history video in our local library system, along with many travel videos.
-The travel videos let my boys gain visual knowledge about countries around the world.
+Our goal was to watch every National Geographic history video in our local library system, along with many travel videos.
+The travel videos let my children gain visual knowledge about countries around the world, our national parks, and many landmark locations.

 The two programs I recommend most heavily for daily homeschool history curriculum are **Sonlight and **Beautiful Feet.
 Both programs provide homeschool history curriculum through literature.
 Personally, we used Sonlight for its comprehensive approach, but found that Beautiful Feet was very similar in approach and scope.
 The books used by these programs are often Caldecott or Newberry Award winners, are rich in historical content, and they make reading about history fascinating and enjoyable for your child.